 1- 1/2i-nch x 48 Dowel @ your local hardware store

 Step 1: Cutting the Pieces

 I'll be using one 8-foot piece of lumber for each shelf.
 Cut the large pieces first using a handsaw, or a power tool if you prefer.

 Step 2: Putting the Pieces Together

-For this project I'll be making 2 shelves.
-After all the pieces are cut you should end up with 4 pieces of lumber measuring at 32 inches and 4 pieces of lumber measuring at 6 inches.
+For this project I'll be making two shelves.
+After all the pieces are cut you should end up with four pieces of lumber measuring at 32 inches, and four pieces of lumber measuring at 6 inches.

-I wanted to make this project doable for any beginner.
-So I used butt joints and dowels.
-For more experience viewers I would suggest Miter Joints.
+I wanted to make this project doable for any beginner, so I used butt joints and dowels.
+For more experienced viewers, I would suggest Miter Joints.
 This will give it a cleaner appearance.

 Step 3: Glue the Pieces and Sand

 Apply wood glue to the corners, clamp the joints in place to prevent any shifting.
-You could use screws if you like, but to give a cleaner look I used two 1/2 inch dowels per corner.
+You could use screws if you like, but to give a cleaner look I used two 1/2-inch dowels per corner.
 Mark the dowel so that it goes through both pieces of wood.
-Apply wood glue to the dowel as well in the hole.
-Hammer the dowel down till it reaches a stopping point.
-Now take a saw and cut off the excess.
+Apply wood glue to the dowel, as well as in the hole.
+Hammer the dowel down until it reaches a stopping point.
+Now, take a saw and cut off the excess.
 Leave the clamps in place and allow enough time for the glue to dry.
-Next sand the shelf using 80 grit to remove the rough texture, then 120 grit, followed by 220 grit.
+Next, sand the shelf using 80 grit to remove the rough texture, then use a 120 grit, followed by a 220 grit.